-Applicants for the Certificate in Basic English (CBE) should obtain application materials from the PIU office or the PIU website and submit the following:
+Applicants for the Certificate in Basic English (CBE) should obtain application materials from the

-Application form \$25 non-refundable application fee.
+PIU offic ce or the PIU website and submit the following: Application form \$25 non-refundable application fee.
 Official transcript sent directly to the PIU Admissions Director from the applicant's high school and any post high school institutions and colleges.
 Official TOEFL scores sent directly to PIU.
-A minimum of 400 on the paper-based test (or 32 on the internet-based TOEFL test is required for admission to the program.
-If a TOEFL score is not available, students may be admitted with a score of at least a 4 on the PIU English Language Assessment.
+A minimum of 400 on the paper-based test (or 32 on the internet-based TOEFL test) is required for admission to the program.
+If a TOEFL score is not available, students may be admitted with a score of at least a 400 on the PIU English Language Assessment.
 One reference from a current or former teacher or employer to be sent directly to the PIU Admissions Director.
+In cases where a reference is unobtainable, it may be waived or completed by the VP for Student Development.
 Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for in-person classes.)
-Copy of birth certificate or passport.